apache/hadoop/hadoop-cloud-storage-project/hadoop-qiniu/src/site/resources/markdown/test.md

 ## Run Hadoop Contract Test

-Create file `contract-test-options.xml` in directory `hadoop-qiniu/src/test/resources`, If a specific file `fs.contract.test.fs.kodo` test path is not defined, those tests will be skipped.
+Create file `hadoop-qiniu/src/test/resources/contract-test-options.xml`, If a specific file `fs.contract.test.fs.kodo` test path is not defined, those tests will be skipped.
-Credentials are also needed to run any of those tests, they can be copied from `auth-keys.xml` or through direct XInclude inclusion.
+Credentials are also needed to run any of those tests, they can be copied from `hadoop-qiniu/src/test/resources/auth-keys.xml` or through direct XInclude inclusion.
 Here is an example of `contract-test-options.xml`:

 ```xml